felipepereira2697/projeto-spotify/README.md

-# projeto-spotify
+# spotify-project
-Página inicial do Spotify, usando bootstrap.
+Spotify home page, using Bootstrap.
-Essa página foi construída com o intuito de aprender a utilizar o framework Bootstrap esse projeto foi disponibilizado no curso Completo do Desenvolvedor Web da plataforma Udemy, os instrutores Jorge Sant' Ana e Jamilton Damasceno foram os responsáveis por auxiliar na construção desse projeto.
+This page was built with to purpose to learn and understand how Bootstrap works In fact, this project is from an Udemy course called "Completo do Desenvolvedor Web" by Jorge Sant' Ana e Jamilton Damasceno P.S: The course is in brazilian portuguese.